It does not matter how great your product or service is, if people do not know your business exists, you’ll have a low chance of being successful.

 Good marketing, regardless of the price, is not expensive because it will always add value.

-Okay, by now you probably understand why marketing is important, but you may not fully understand “What is good marketing?”
+Okay, by now you probably understand why it’s important to have marketing, but you may not fully understand “What is good marketing?”

 What Is Good Marketing?